renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

 👨‍💻 Back-end Developer with 4 years of experience in Java 17, Kotlin, Spring Boot, and Quarkus.
-Experienced in projects with classic monolithic, modular, and microservices architectures, developing APIs and scalable systems.
-Specialist in cloud-native solutions, CI/CD automation, and DevSecOps.
-Currently deepening knowledge in distributed architecture, DDD, and event-driven design, always focused on high availability and performance.
+Works on projects with monolithic, modular, and microservices architectures, developing RESTful and gRPC APIs and scalable systems.
+Specialist in cloud-native solutions, CI/CD automation, DevSecOps, and Hexagonal Architecture.
+Currently deepening knowledge in distributed architecture, Domain-Driven Design (DDD), Clean Architecture, and event-driven architecture, always focusing on high availability, resilience, and performance.

 ---